 Academic Calendar and Logistics: Projects are compatible with UO academic calendar of three 11-week terms.
 Some projects may be complex enough to involve multiple courses over two or three terms.
-For partners more than two hours' travel time from Eugene, describe any special arrangements to address issues of collaboration and coordination.
+For partners more than two hours' travel time from Eugene, describe any special arrangements to address issues of collaboration and coordination, including access to technological resources.